ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/3-sample-project.md

 Some code is shared between all three optimization levels.
 CollisionCalculationScript uses MonoBehaviour functions _Start()_ and _Update()_.

 _Start()_ traverses all of the walls in the scene.
-It builds arrays for:
+It creates and fills arrays for the walls (which don't change) and creates arrays for data that changes every frame.
+There is an array for each of:

 1. X positions of characters

-1. Y positions of characters
+1. Y positions of characters (note that in reality, Y actually comes from the character's Z position because characters are only moving in the XZ plane)

 1. Radii of characters